gus-nc/measuremean/README.md

-# Multiple Measurement Morphometric Mean
+# Multiple Measurement Morphometric Mean Package

 Taxonomists often take multiple measurements for each morphometric trait of interest when describing specimens and species.
 These measurements are then averaged to obtain a representative value for the trait.